 WHAT IS CALLER ID NAME STORAGE?

-Outbound caller ID name is commonly referred to as “CNam storage” or outbound Caller ID.
+The Outbound Caller ID Name is commonly referred to as “CNAM Storage” or simply Caller ID.
 This process is not handled as one might expect in that the name is not passed on outbound calls.
 Instead, records (names) associated with telephone numbers are stored in a database.
-When a call is received from that number, a lookup is done to this database to retrieve and display the
+When a call is received from that number, a lookup is done by the receiving phone company to this database to retrieve and display the associated record.

 It is important to note that displaying Caller ID is the responsibility of the receiving phone company.

-Assume as an example that you have CNam Storage set up for DID 5553334444 as XYZ COMPANY.
-When you place a call with the Caller ID set as 5553334444, the receiving company grabs the telephone number from the SIP Header From field and should display XYZ COMPANY but instead displays JOHN DOE.
+For example: You have CNAN Storage set up for phone number 555-333-4444 as XYZ COMPANY.
+When you place a call with the Caller ID set as 555-333-4444, the receiving company grabs the telephone number which should display XYZ COMPANY but instead displays JOHN DOE.
 The first thing you should do is:

 UPDATING CALLER ID NAME

 See article - Simplifi Contact (Core) - Set the Routing of a Phone Number

 If we confirm the information has been successfully pushed to our vendor, we then check our own dip vendor and verify if they are displaying the correct information.